Can a Bad Chair Cause Lower Back Pain?

 If you don’t have this feature on your chair, I would strongly suggest that you consider sitting on a seat wedge.
 Make sure that the thicker part of the wedge is towards the back of the chair.

 Our spine is relatively straight when viewed from the front, but our spine curves inward toward our abdomen.
 This curve is known as the lordotic curve.
 It is essential to provide support to this area of the back.
+I was surprised how similar cheap memory foam seat cushions were on Aliexpress from the listing on Amazon!
 Lumbar support makes it easier for the body to maintain good posture by filling the gap between the curve of the spine and the seat.

 This kind of support relieves the muscles surrounding the spine of much of their responsibility of maintaining the spine’s natural curve.
 The lumbar support does the job, relieving the back of the pressure and reducing muscle tenseness that can cause back pain.